Dev-hwang/flutter_foreground_task/README.md

         autoRunOnBoot: false,
       ),
       printDevLog: true,
-      notificationTitle: 'Foreground task is running',
+      notificationTitle: 'Foreground Service is running',
       notificationText: 'Tap to return to the app',
       callback: callback,
       child: Scaffold(